louis845/DevOpsNotes/kubernetes/concepts.md

 Storage classes are cluster-wide (global).

 ## Persistent Volume
 A persistent volume (PV) is a specific instance (volume) of a storage class, that can be used to be mounted inside containers.
 Persistent volumes are cluster-wide (global).
 These are the actual instances that store data, while how the data is stored depends on the configuration by the StorageClass.

+When creating a PV, one must specify an access mode for it (can be assigned with exactly one of the below):
+* RWO (ReadWriteOnce) - The volume can be mounted as read-write by a single node
+  * Only one node can mount the volume at a time
+  * That node can both read from and write to the volume
+  * Multiple pods on that same node can access it simultaneously

+* ROX (ReadOnlyMany) - The volume can be mounted read-only by many nodes
+  * Multiple nodes can mount the volume simultaneously
+  * All nodes can only read from it (no writing)
+  * Multiple pods across these nodes can read from it simultaneously

+* RWX (ReadWriteMany) - The volume can be mounted as read-write by many nodes
+  * Multiple nodes can mount the volume simultaneously
+  * All these nodes can both read from and write to the volume
+  * Multiple pods across these nodes can read/write simultaneously

+Once the PV is created, the access mode cannot be changed.
+The access mode dictate whether at the same time, the number of nodes that can access it, and the operations allowed.
+For RWO, if multiple pods are placed in the same node, the pods can access the PV at the same time in RW fashion.

 ## Persistent Volume claim
 A persistent volume claim (PVC) is a rule selection for K8S to assign a PV that satisfies the PVC to a pod.
 The PVC can specify a particular name (using the `volume-name` configuration) to require the pod to bind to a specific PV, or use a set of rules that the PV can specify for more flexibility.